runtimeverification/k/web/pages/semantics.md

 * **[K-Michelson (Oct 2019 - Present)](https://runtimeverification.github.io/michelson-semantics)**

-  K-Michelson is the K semantics of [Michelson blockchain programming language](https://www.michelson.org/).
+  K-Michelson is the K semantics of [Michelson blockchain programming language](https://www.michelson.org/), which powers the [Tezos blockchain](https://tezos.com/).
+KMichelson provides additional testing tools for developers, including a unit-testing framework which is extendable to symbolic property testing.

 * **[Boogie (Apr 2020 - Present)](https://github.com/kframework/boogie-semantics)**

   Presents an executable formal semantics for [Boogie](https://github.com/boogie-org/boogie), an intermediate language for verification.
+The K semantics of Boogie provides an independent verification engine for programs compiled to Boogie.
+This, for example, allows [Dafny](https://www.microsoft.com/en-us/research/project/dafny-a-language-and-program-verifier-for-functional-correctness/) users to either discharge their verification goals using Boogie or using the K semantics of Boogie.

 ## Archived